 Difficulty communicating within the relationship.

 A narcissists conversation manipulation, it’s difficult communicating with a narcissist, especially when you don’t know what you’re communicating with, blame-shifting, projection, word salad, gaslighting, the narcissist finds it difficult to communicate, why they manipulate instead.
 So at the very least, it’s difficult to communicate with a narcissist.
 Often it feels impossible.

 People are going to develop trust issues around those with lying issues.

-Is an excessive psychological or emotional Dependence or reliance upon another person￼￼￼￼—someone who may feel like they need another for financial, emotional, mental, physical support. ￼
+It is an excessive psychological or emotional Dependence or reliance upon another person￼￼￼￼—someone who may feel like they need another for financial, emotional, mental, physical support. ￼

-Yes, some people might be co-dependant before entering a narcissistic relationship, and after, however many are not.
+Yes, some people might be co-dependant before entering a narcissistic relationship and after, however many are not.

 If more people pleased people, fewer people would hurt people, and fewer people would need to feel guilt for enforcing boundaries as the more people would respect them in the first place.

-Behind codependents who are not a narcissist is often an emotional abuser, and behind that, emotional abuser could have been another emotional abuser.
+Behind codependents who are not a narcissist is often an emotional abuser, and behind that, the emotional abuser could have been another emotional abuser.